vignettes/customize-http.Rmd

 .

-It is worth noting that today, this interferes with API key authentication, which we are hoping to improve in a future release of RStudio Connect.
+It is worth noting that today, this interferes with API key authentication, which we are hoping to improve in a future release of Posit Connect.

 # disables authentication header that is included by default